adi040/SRM-Internal-Mark-Calculator/README.md

 ## Additional Information

 For detailed instructions on how to use the calculator, visit the "How to Use?" page available on the website.
+## Support and Feedback
+For any questions, feedback, or assistance, please contact us at srminternal24@gmail.com.